mhalbrook/truly-infrastructure/readme.md

 **If the **Hosted Zone** and **Certificates** sections were skipped:**

 3. Note the *load_balancer_domain_name* Output received after running *terraform apply* in the previous step.
-This is the domain that will be used to connect to the application in the *Testing the Application* and *Updating the Message* sections.
+This is the domain that will be used to connect to the application in the *Testing the Application* and *Updating the Message* sections. the output will look similar to this:

+                Apply complete!
+Resources: 43 added, 0 changed, 0 destroyed.

+                Outputs:

+                load_balancer_domain_name = "truly-clojure-demo-alb-xxxxxxxxxxxx.us-east-1.elb.amazonaws.com"

 ### Building the Container